wp-plugins/smart-todo/readme.txt

 4. View Smart ToDo entry with empty Smart Task table and form.
 5. Tasks are now in action with Done tasks and active task with the controllers.
 6. Logged out users view.
 Access are not given though they are able to see which tasks are done and currently active.
+7. Columns Projects and Status at Manage Smart ToDos page.

 == Upgrade Notice ==

 == Changelog ==

+= 1.02 =
+* Added Projects and Status on Smart ToDos Manage Tables
+* Fixed bug on Projects view

 = 1.01 =
 * Bootstrap icons are replaced with Dashicons